-Automatic Power Transfer Switch -If Equipped
+Automatic Power Transfer Switch (available with 50-amp service only) -If Equipped

 Whenever the generator is needed, an automatic power transfer system automatically switches the household electrical system to the generator 10 seconds after the generator is started.
 The ten-second delay allows the generator to start easily without the burden of electrical loads.